mouachan/swift-router/README.md

 ```
 ### massive http call

-swift-router-remote-client can invoke the swift-router decision service x times
+swift-router-remote-client application invoke x times the swift-router decision service (quarkus or springboot), to specify the number of call and the type of service use (in the examples x = 1000) :
+`-Dquarkus.args="1000 springboot"`or `-Dquarkus.args="1000 quarkus"`

 the following example invoke springboot decision service 1000 times, insert the result of each call into a topic kafka named `sbCodeRoutage` (and the elapsed time)
 ```
 cd ../swift-router-remote-client